 A clean and safe environment is important for everyone and everything, including frogs like those you see in the game below!
 So if you like frogs and want to help study and protect them, please visit River and Stream Pollution and Frog Deformities .

-Print out the puzzle page.
+Print out the puzzle webpage.
 Cut out the six frogs, and put each frog on its own rock.
 Put the three green frogs on the rocks on the left and the three brown frogs on the rocks on the right.
 There must be an empty rock in the middle Like this:

 green frog - green frog - green frog - empty rock - brown frog - brown frog - brown frog